slpixe/ai-md/README.md

 ## Whitespace Removal

-When the `--whitespace-removal` flag is enabled, ai-md removes extra whitespace to reduce the token count for AI models.
-Note that files in whitespace-dependent languages (e.g., Python, YAML) are excluded from this process.
+By default, ai-md removes extra whitespace from files to reduce token counts for AI models.
+Files written in whitespace-sensitive languages (e.g., Python, YAML) are exempt from this process.
+If you prefer to keep the original formatting and whitespace, use the `-w` or `--keep-whitespace` flag when running the command.

 ## Binary and SVG File Handling